 A nurse complains of the rashes on the skin of the hands.
 Her usual work is to do injection of antibiotics and other medicines to the patients.
 The symptoms of the skin irritation usually disappear during summer vacations.
 In 7-10 days after working with the solutions of medicines the symptoms of rashes appear again.

-- 1. Is it an allergic reaction, or no?
-Prove your answer.
-If yes, define the type of allergic reaction. - 2.
+- 1. Define the type of allergic reaction. - 2.
 Explain the pathogenesis of the described clinical signs. - 3.
 Which substances provide the development of the described clinical signs?